industrialinternet/ui-RED/README.md

 **ui-RED**

-A simple Web UI framework for the brilliant Node-RED IoT platform
+A Web UI and server-side framework for the brilliant Node-RED IoT platform

 ui-RED is a light weight framework used to build WebUIs/Dashboards for Things & time-series data. ui-RED is built entirely in Node-RED on the server side.
 And on the client standard HTML, CSS, JS & SVG two using two libraries Jquery and Highcharts (graphs & gauges).
 It looks to build on the power and ease of integration of the Node-RED platform.